karlmcguire/dump/README.md

 Simple Go library for in-memory data storage with file persistence.

+## features

+* No data races
+* Everything is stored in memory
+* Multiple ways to persist to disk
+* Small and fast

+## what is this for?

+I wanted a safe way to access Go slices from multiple goroutines and the ability to save those slices to the disk.
+This is useful for APIs (see [example](example/)) that require fast data access.

 ## persistence

 Dumps save to the disk (usually with a ".db" file extension).